Murli0399/Java_Interview_Question/README.md

 - 115 .
 What are variable arguments or varargs?
 - 116 .
 What are asserts used for?
 - 117 .
 When should asserts be used?
-- 118 .
-What is garbage collection?
-- 119 .
-Can you explain garbage collection with an example?
-- 120 .
-When is the garbage collection run?
-- 121 .
-What are the best practices for garbage collection?
-- 122 .
-What are initialization blocks?
-- 123 .
-What is a static initializer?
-- 124 .
-What is an instance initializer block?

 - 125 .
 What is tokenizing?
 - 126 .
 Can you give an example of tokenizing?
-- 127 .
-What is serialization?
-- 128 .
-How do you serialize an object using a serializable interface?
-- 129 .
-How do you de-serialize in Java?
-- 130 .
-What do you do if only parts of the object have to be serialized?
-- 131 .
-How do you serialize a hierarchy of objects?
-- 132 .
-Are the constructors in an object invoked when it is de-serialized?
-- 133 .
-Are the values of static variables stored when an object is serialized?

 ### Collections
 - 134 .
 Why do we need collections in Java?